-In case of emergency: DIAL 7-2222 at any of the many blue lights (mercury vapor) indicating an emergency phone or at any WSU phone.
-Call 313 577-2222 from any other phone.
-Any suspicious activity, losses, or other incidents deserving police attention are to be reported to Public Safety at 313-577-2222.
+In case of emergency: dial 7-2222 at any of the many blue lights (mercury vapor) indicating an emergency phone or at any WSU phone.
+The department employs a force of 40 highly trained professionals who hold at least a baccalaureate degree and who serve the campus area around the clock.
+The Department also utilizes university students called Cadets who patrol the campus on foot during peak hours.
+Additional information about the Department of Public Safety is found on their web site.
+Any suspicious activity, losses or other incidents deserving police attention are to be reported to Public Safety at 577-2222.